CesiumGS/3d-tiles/specification/TileFormats/Batched3DModel/README.md

 ## Batch Table

-The _Batch Table_ contains per-model application-specific metadata properties, indexable by `batchId`, that can be used for [declarative styling](../../Styling/README.md) and application-specific use cases such as populating a UI or issuing a REST API request.
+The _Batch Table_ contains per-model application-specific properties, indexable by `batchId`, that can be used for [declarative styling](../../Styling/README.md) and application-specific use cases such as populating a UI or issuing a REST API request.
 In the binary glTF section, each vertex has an numeric `batchId` attribute in the integer range `[0, number of models in the batch - 1]`.
 The `batchId` indicates the model to which the vertex belongs.
 This allows models to be batched together and still be identifiable.

 See the [Batch Table](../BatchTable/README.md) reference for more information.